xzjia/guideline/source_en/Tutorial/TutorialSession.rst

 Method of implementation to use the data during the session for each data is determined in this section.

 The guideline provides 2 implementation methods corresponding to the locations of using data.
-:doc:`../ArchitectureInDetail/WebApplicationDetail/SessionManagement` classifies the methods to be used depending on whether the data is contained within 1 Controller.

 Therefore, the implementation method needs to be decided considering the lifecycle of data to be stored in the session and URL mapping.
 Further, when the data is associated with the authentication information, session management should be implemented by the Spring Security function.